paulb17/Springboard/Capstone Project 1/README.md

 ### Boosting and Blending Ensemble methods
 ![title](https://github.com/paulb17/Springboard/blob/master/Capstone%20Project%201/README_images%20/ensemble.png)

-To try and improve the AUROC on the hold-out set, XGBoost and a voting classifier were tesred.
+To try and improve the AUROC on the hold-out set, XGBoost and a voting classifier were tested.
 The voting classifier was composed of an XGBoost classifier and the optimal logistic regression model.
 The XGBoost classifier had a hold-out set AUROC of 0.706, while the voting classifier had a hold-out set AUROC of 0.705.
 It was noted that the XGBoost classifier was better at identifying true postives (fully paid loans) while the voting classifier was better at identifying true negatives (charged off loans).

 ### Conclusion
 ![title](https://github.com/paulb17/Springboard/blob/master/Capstone%20Project%201/README_images%20/conclusion.png)

 The primary goal of this project was to develop loan classification models for the conservative investor.
-To illustrate how to use the models, it will be assumed the conservative investor is only willing to accept a default risk of ~5%.
-To this end, the penalty parameters of the three best models were tweaked till the predictions of fully paid loans in the hold-out set had a default risk of about 5%.
+To illustrate how to use the models, it wsa assumed the conservative investor is only willing to accept a default risk of ~5%.
+To this end, the penalty parameters of the three best models were tweaked till the predictions of fully paid loans in the hold-out set had a default risk less than 5%.

 A review of the results reveals that the logistic regression model has the fewest number of false and true positives while the XGB model has the largest number of false and true positives.